nieuwsma/kli-translation-pipeline_principles-of-faith/pipeline1/AUTOGEN/chapters/chapter6_chapter_6_faith_toward_god.md

 <!-- p24 -->
-Jesus is the author and perfecter of our faith (<span class="x-scripture" data-type="ref" data-book="Hebrews" data-chapter="12" data-verses="2" data-lang="en" data-version="NKJV">Hebrews 12:2</span>).
+Jesus is the author and perfecter of our faith (<span class="x-scripture" data-type="ref" data-book="HEB" data-chapter="12" data-verses="2" data-lang="en" data-version="NKJV">Hebrews 12:2</span>).
 Our faith is designed to be continually growing and expanding.
 We don’t reach a single point where we have enough ‘faith’, but rather our faith increases.
 Consider a deep and personal relationship you have in your life today.
 As in any relationship we don't arrive at a specific milestone where now we ‘know’ the person.
 We continue to know them, and increase our knowledge of them, and this refines, shapes, and grows our relationship.

 <!-- p25 -->